Skip to content

 Strengths:

-• High accuracy, especially with larger models.
+• Achieves high accuracy, especially with its larger model variants.

 • Efficient anchor-free design.